intmus/inttheory19-20/_11-further-part-writing/d1-voiceleadingsecond.md

 ## Pedal

-Like the cadential 6/4 and passing 6/4 chords, the pedal 6/4 is defined by the motion that it creates in the bass line.
-A pedal 6/4 occurs when the bass line remains static across multiple chords by employing a second inversion chord. *Note that this is different from a non-chord tone pedal*, because a pedal 6/4 chord uses only chord tones to create the static pedal; it does not use non-chord tones to create the pedal.
+Like the cadential 6/4 and passing 6/4 chords, the pedal 6/4 is defined by the motion that it creates within a voice--most often the bass line.
+A pedal 6/4 occurs when a voice remains static across multiple chords by employing a second inversion chord. *Note that this is different from a non-chord tone pedal*, because a pedal 6/4 chord uses only chord tones to create the static pedal; it does not use non-chord tones to create the pedal.
 Harmonize the following two examples of common pedal 6/4 chords.

 {% capture ex4 %}X:4
 T:Pedal 6/4 chords